Grag Queen

-Grégory Mohd, better known by his stage name Grag Queen, is a Brazilian singer, songwriter, drag queen and actor.
-Grag Queen won the first season of Queen of the Universe.
+Grégory Crescencio da Silva Mohd, better known by their stage name Grag Queen, is a Brazilian singer, songwriter, drag queen and actor.
+Grag Queen is most known for winning the first season of Queen of the Universe.
+In July 2023, she was announced as the host of Drag Race Brasil.

 Career

 Grag Queen is a drag performer who won the first season of Queen of the Universe.
 In 2022, she received Gay Times' Honour for Latin American Icon award.
 Grag Queen has 2.2 million followers on TikTok, as of January 2023.

+She has served as the host of Drag Race Brasil since 2023.

 Music

 Singles released by Grag Queen include "Party Everyday", "Fim de Tarde", and "You Betta".

 Personal life

+Grag grew up in a conservative Evangelical Church, in a family of Arab descent.
+She claims she was a victim of bullying herself.
+And that, according to her, left her with deep marks.
+"So, in the end, a child was born and grew up who learned to hate everything that she represented, everything that her existence provided for herself" as she states.

 Gay Times has said "she wants to use her newfound platform to raise awareness of anti-LGBTQ+ discrimination and violence in Brazil as a result of President Jair Bolsonaro's homophobic administration".